imaksimova/webdevelop.pro/content/services/building-and-managing-development-team.md

 ---
 title: "Building and managing a development team"
-date: 2022-03-31
+date: 2020-03-26
 draft: false
-description: "Effective development team means everyone understands business goals, necessary steps and area of responsibility"
+subTitle: Effective development team means everyone understands business goals, necessary steps and area of responsibility
+description: >
+  Many companies choose a dedicated team model to build custom software.
+Among many benefits of a dedicated development team are reduced project cost, flexibility, and faster time-to-market.
+This model is especially beneficial for long-term large-scale projects, and that's the kind of projects we're good with.
+Webdevelop Pro has been designing custom software for over 10 years and delivered plenty of projects.
 postTitle: Development Team
 captions: [Dedicated Team, Great Technical Skills, Results-driven Development, Successful Product]
 postDescription: >